Cinnamon Hotels & Resorts: 2019 Easter bombings

-Operations
+Ownership

 John Keells Hotels manages a portfolio of holdings that consists of hotel businesses, which collectively form the John Keells Hotels Group.
 Asian Hotels and Properties PLC, a sister company of John Keells Hotels, operates Cinnamon Grand Hotel and Crescat Boulevard shopping mall and high-end apartments while Trans-Asia Hotels PLC, a subsidiary of Asian Hotels and Properties, manages Cinnamon Lakeside.
-Cinnamon Hotels & Resorts offered a thousand complimentary offers for the healthcare workers as gratitude for their work during the COVID-19 pandemic.

 Properties

 The brand manages 15 four-star and five-star hotels across Sri Lanka and the Maldives.
 These hotels collectively exceed the room capacity of over 1,400.
 BOI signed an agreement worth US$29.3 with Indra Hotels and Resorts Kandy, a joint venture by Indra Traders and John Keells Hotels to build a 160-room hotel in Kandy.
 The project is expected to be completed by 2022 and will be named Cinnamon Red Kandy.